What is the difference between traditional publishing and self-publishing?

 These days sadly, the percentage of manuscripts actually read by publishers – let alone offered a book deal – is dreadfully low, leaving many aspiring authors wondering how to publish their book.
 This is where self-publishing comes into its own!

 Self-publishing has become a more and more popular method of publishing in recent years; it’s cost-effective, reliable and you, the author, are in complete control of the process, guided through it by your self-publishing company – so choose wisely!
-A good self-publishing house will still review your manuscript and give you feedback before taking on your book; making sure both you – and they – are happy to go ahead and send your manuscript out into the world!

 When you decide to self-publish, you take on the roles that a publishing house would typically do – formatting your manuscript, checking your proofs, and, when your book is ready, deciding on the best marketing strategy to get your book noticed.